putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He was still on his feet.
 He had air in his lungs.
 He had a blaster in his hand.
 He was still a trooper.

-He had at least that much.
+He still had at least that much.

 <p>&nbsp;</p>